Shhreya-Anand/MediTrack/clientside-frontend/pharmawatch/README.md

 **Project Overview**

 MediTrack leverages RFID technology and integrates it with an email and push notification system to monitor whether patients are taking their medications on time.
-If a patient takes their medication at the wrong time or misses it, the system sends a notification, ensuring timely medication adherence.
+If a patient takes their medication at the wrong time or misses it, the system sends a notification to the healthcare and to them to take the medicines on time, ensuring timely medication adherence.

 **Features**